yylai/Flicklicious/README.md

 **Flicklicious** is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-Time spent: **X** hours spent in total
+Time spent: **10** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can view a list of movies currently playing in theaters.
+- [x] User can view a list of movies currently playing in theaters.
 Poster images load asynchronously.
-- [ ] User can view movie details by tapping on a cell.
+- [x] User can view movie details by tapping on a cell.
-- [ ] User sees loading state while waiting for the API.
+- [x] User sees loading state while waiting for the API.
-- [ ] User sees an error message when there is a network error.
+- [x] User sees an error message when there is a network error.
-- [ ] User can pull to refresh the movie list.
+- [x] User can pull to refresh the movie list.

 The following **optional** features are implemented: